 "Names that restrict a company to its geographical location can create problems," Thorp explains.
 "Western Hotels became Western International and finally Westin.

 "Using your personal name can be limiting, too, especially in a service industry where clients may feel they are not getting their money's worth when Mr Smith is no longer able to handle their business personally," he adds.

-You must also avoid using words such as 'National', 'Royal' or 'Chartered' which could bring legal action.
-If you are a sole trader or partnership, you cannot include the words 'limited', 'Ltd' or 'plc', but you are allowed to register the same name as another business - providing it does not trade near you or is nationally known.
+You must also avoid using words such as National, Royal or Chartered which could bring legal action.
+If you are a sole trader or partnership, you cannot include the words Limited, Ltd or plc.
+However, you are allowed to register the same name as another business - providing it does not trade near you and is not nationally known.

 "While a Mr Harrod might fancy opening a shop called Harrods, it probably wouldn't be a good idea," Thorp concludes.

 - Get more details about business name legislation from the Companies House website.